Silvi887/Silvi887/README.md

 https://softuni.bg/certificates/details/140048/24907c1a

 <hr>
-🍀 In my free time I like walking in the nature, reading and play with my children.
+🍀 In my free time I like walking in the nature, reading and playing with my children.

 <hr>